levipoiani95/levipoiani95/README.md

 ## 👨🏻‍💻 About me
-✔ Control and Automation Engineer at UNESP-Campus Sorocaba
+✔ Control and Automation Engineer at UNESP-Campus Sorocaba-SP (Brazil)

 ✔ Data Science Student

-✔ Machine Learning enthusiast
+✔ Python and Machine Learning enthusiast

 ✔ Self taught
 <!--